 Spotlight on: certified apartments and condos

 Apartments and condos that earn the ENERGY STAR label are designed and verified to be at least 15% more energy efficient than buildings constructed using standard building practices.
 These buildings combine an integrated approach to design with tried-and-true best practices for construction and include ENERGY STAR certified refrigerators, dishwashers, clothes washers, and ceiling fans (when these appliances are provided), as well as low-flow water fixtures that reduce water consumption.
-They also undergo a series of third-party inspections and testing by licensed engineers and architects to ensure that they perform as designed.
-In 2017 alone, more than 16,500 multifamily low- and high-rise units earned the ENERGY STAR, bringing the total number of certified units
+They also undergo a series of third-party inspections and testing by licensed engineers and architects to ensure they perform as designed.
+In 2017 alone, more than 17,000 multifamily low- and high-rise units earned the ENERGY STAR, bringing the total number of certified units to nearly 170,000.
+Learn more.

 For additional details about ENERGY STAR achievements see energystar.gov/numbers